Connect with others who understand.

 Before heading out on your adventure, consult a PAH specialist.
 If you’re planning to travel by plane or head to a high-altitude location, your healthcare provider may recommend an oxygen stress test (also called a hypoxic challenge test or hypoxia altitude simulation test) first to see how your body responds to lower oxygen levels.

 Along with evaluating your fitness for travel, a PAH specialist can adjust your PAH medications if needed.
-Some people with PAH only need supplemental oxygen in certain situations, like for air travel or when staying at high altitudes.
+Some people with PAH need supplemental oxygen only in certain situations, like during air travel or when staying at high altitudes.
 Others may need diuretics during travel if they’re prone to swelling of the legs and feet.
-Your healthcare provider can discuss your treatment options and make sure you have the medications and supplies you need to stay safe and comfortable.

 It’s also important to make your doctor aware of your travel plans in case of an emergency.
 They can help you create an emergency treatment plan in advance so you and your caregivers know what to do if your symptoms flare while on vacation.
-They can also help if you end up in a hospital without a PAH specialist.
-Working with the local team, your doctor can guide your care from afar.

 “I stopped flying after my diagnosis, but that was my personal choice,” a myPHteam member said.
 “I’m opting for comfort and security.
 Many people with PAH still travel happily, even with oxygen therapy.”